ConJayTech/visual-chronicle/docs/tutorials/tutorial-add-movie.md

         ```js
         {
-            "name": "Jimmy Jones",
-            "email": "jjones@example.com"
+            "title": "Forrest Gump",
+            "release_year": 1994,
+            "director": "Robert Zemeckis"
         }
         ```

 1. In the Postman app, choose **Send** to make the request.
 1. Watch for the response body, which should look something like this.
-Note that the names should be the same as you used in your **Request body** and the response should include the new user's `id`.
+Note that the property values should be the same as you used in your **Request body** and the response should include the new movie's `id`.

     ```js
     {
-        "name": "Jimmy Jones",
-        "email": "jjones@example.com",
-        "id": "5eof"
+        "id": 9
+        "title": "Forrest Gump",
+        "release_year": 1994,
+        "director": "Robert Zemeckis"
     }
     ```

 After doing this tutorial in Postman, you might like to repeat it in